shwenzhang/AndResGuard/README.md

 `AndResGuard` is a command-line tool, it supports Windows, Linux and Mac.
 We suggest you to use 7zip in Linux or Mac platform for a higher compression ratio.

+**Note: Signature schemaV2 will make 7zip compressing invalid.
+If you really care about your APK size, please disable v2Signing in your signingConfigs**

 ## How to use
 ### With Gradle
 This has been released on `Bintray`